chaos-mesh/website/src/pages/supported-releases.md

 ~~Each release is supported for a period of **six months**, and we create a new release **every three months**.~~

-Update in 2024-02-01:
+Updated in 2024-02-01:

-As we currently haven't had enough maintainers to support the release cycle, We will release new versions from time to time, with a cycle of about **6 months**.
+As we currently haven't had enough maintainers to support the release cycle, we will release new versions from time to time, with a cycle of about **6 months**.

 :::